-must carefully evaluate each coworker dataset to ensure that it is either representative of the distribution of exposures for the intended population or that it provides a plausible upper bound for those workers1.
-Additional guidance on how to establish this is provided in section 2.1.
+As indicated above, coworker datasets should be established from monitored workers with comparable activities and relationships to the radiation environment.
+To accomplish this, one must carefully evaluate each coworker dataset to ensure that it is either representative of the distribution of exposures for the intended population or that it provides a plausible upper bound for those workers1.
+Additional guidance on how to establish this is provided later in this document.
 Prior to this, however, it is necessary to establish that the available internal or external monitoring measurements were technically capable of evaluating the monitored worker's exposure environment.
 If the techniques used to monitor exposed workers were inadequate, they clearly cannot be used to assess exposures for unmonitored workers.
 Criteria to consider when determining the technical adequacy of a dataset are provided below.